glmck13/UCCX-Simulator/README.md

 # UCCX_Simulator
 How to create a stand-alone IVR simulator using Cisco's Unified Call Center Express (UCCX) sandbox
 # Update!
 Python & voice recordings
 There's only so much you can do using TinyWeb and WSH, so I decided to just install Python on my Sandbox.
-I also installed the pywin32 package in order to access the SAPI library.
+I also pulled in the pywin32 package so I can access SAPI functionality inside my Python script.
+Here's how to get up & running:
+1. mkdir C:\Simulator
+2. Download & execute the latest Windows installer for Python
+3. Pip download pywin32 to your local machine, transfer the whl to the sandbox, then pip install it.
+Make sure the version of pywin32 is compatible with the Python release you installed.
+4. Copy the contents of the WWW folder in this repository to C:\Simulator
+5. cd C:\Simulator\WWW, and run: python -m http.server --cgi 8000

+The Python environment makes use of a uccx.py script on the Windows host, which is paired with an updated demo.aef script running on UCCX.
+In addition to providing rudimentary text-to-speech services, these scripts also extract voice recordings.
+Although UCCX provides a voice recording feature, it does not provide a convenient mechanism for exporting these recordings to an external platform.
 # Background
 I've recently been working with Cisco's Interactive Voice Response (IVR) platform, a product called Unified Contact Center Express (UCCX).
 Cisco provides so-called "Sandbox" environments free-of-charge that can be used to evaluate their solutions, and you can reserve one for UCCX [here](https://developer.cisco.com/docs/sandbox/#!collaboration).
 Problem is, these sandboxes are essentially stand-alone: although you can VPN into the sandbox, the systems contained inside the sandbox cannot contact any outside system (at least I haven't discovered a way to do this!).
 That makes designing an IVR solution pretty difficult.
 First, and most importantly, UCCX needs to connect to an MRCP (Media Resource Control Protocol) server in order to process speech, i.e. either to perform text-to-speech (TTS) or speech-to-text (STT).
 An IVR platform that can't speak is not very useful!
 Second, IVR solutions often connect to other platforms to retrieve and update data.
 In my case, for example, I'm trying to build a front-end to ServiceNow.
 Thankfully I've come up with work-arounds for both of these limitations, so it's possible to build a full-featured IVR simulator using Cisco's sandbox.